sheldonucr/ee260_lab/lab1/README.md

 ## Part 3: Simulation and analysis

 In SAE, we will run a DC sweep and a transient analysis.
 To run SAE, go to Tools -> SAE in the schematic window.
 This will launch the window in Fig. 20, which consists of three primary sections.
 Section one contains the design variables.
-Section Two contains the values being measures in the circuit.
+Section Two contains the values being measured in the circuit.
 Section three displays the types of analysis being run.
 See figure 20 below for reference.

 ![fig20](images/fig20.png)